doina1234/genome_analysis_pipeline_update/README.md

 - `mlst`: Uses [mlst]([https://github.com/tseemann/mlst)]) to determine the MLST types from the assembled contigs (default).
 - `chewbacca`: Uses [chewBBACA](https://github.com/B-UMMI/chewBBACA) to determine the cgMLST of the assembled contigs--> see soem solutions (optional).

+**Filtering for genes of interest (optional)**
+- `pirate_genes_of_interest`: Extracts the genes specified in the config file (genes_of_interest) from the PIRATE output and generates a presence/absence table across all sample.
+- `snp_genes_of_interest`: Searches for all SNPs within the genes specified in the config file and creates a presence/absence matrix of these SNP positions across all samples.
+Note: Only SNPs located in annotated genes are considered.

 ## Directory Structure
 ```